allenporter/llama-cpp-server/README.md

 which is an OpenAI compatible wrapper around llama2 alowing the family of models to be exposed.

-This exists to allow docker containers that are more flexible for simple deployment in a cluster.
-The containers for that project each require signifcant manual setup.
-These could be pushed upstream if this pattern seems useful.
+That project already has Dockerfiles but they aren't necessarily all built as images.
+It would be an improvement to fix the upstream projects build workflow.

 ## Approach

 - A separate docker image is built for a specific architecture or hardware profile (e.g. gpu type)
-- Models are specified as configuration, downloaded, and persisted not in the container
+- Models are specified as configuration, downloaded, and persisted on a volume outside the container

 ## Local testing